puremourning/vimspector/README.md

 * `<Plug>VimspectorStepInto`
 * `<Plug>VimspectorStepOut`

-These map 1-1 with the API functions below.
+These map roughly 1-1 with the API functions below.

 For example, if you want `<F5>` to start/continue debugging, add this to some appropriate place, such as your `vimrc` (hint: run `:e $MYVIMRC`).